dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

-This design is robust and independent of user definitions.
-It could be extended, perhaps with lightweight support for tuples, or `\[x]` for implicit inlining of `x`.
+This projection is robust and independent of user definitions.

-Unfortunately, this is not optimal for conditional behaviors: we might naively copy `x` and bind it into each branch of the conditional behavior, rather than leaving `x` on the stack where exactly one conditional path will access it.
-Copying, in turn, could hinder linear references and in-place mutations.
-This could be mitigated by specializing the projection for a common set of conditional behaviors, or by subsequent optimization.
-But for the short term, we can hand-optimize data plumbing for conditional behaviors.

-Despite those caveats, there are contexts where support for named locals will certainly prove more convenient than explicit data shuffling (swap, tuck, etc.) on the stack.
-Named locals were, at least to me, the first convincing proof that sufficiently advanced *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
+Unfortunately, it is not optimal for conditional behaviors where use of a variable in an if-then block would result in closures.
+This could eventually be solved by a more cohesive projection with built-in knowledge of common conditionals.
+Meanwhile, we should optimize by hand.

+Despite caveats, local variables are a convenient projection in cases where tacit programming becomes a mess of data-shuffling, or for larger programs where the user will have difficulty tracking the stack.

 ### Infix and Prefix Operators

 Infix and prefix expression of operations can be convenient insofar as they reduce explicit nesting and contribute to concision, legibility, and familiarity.
-Thus, this may be worth pursuing in as an editable projection over Awelon code.
+They may be worth pursuing in sophisticated textual projections over Awelon code.
+For projections over singular operators, we have three options:

-As an example of utility, a concise projection of lists using two operators:
+        A + B == [A] [B] plus           (infix)
+          + B ==     [B] plus           (prefix)
+          +   ==         plus           (postfix)

+In context of Awelon, I favor prefix and trivial postfix operators rather than true infix.
+Prefix operators don't affect anything we see before the operator and thus don't interfere with a *Named Local Variables* projection.
+We can do a lot with prefix operations, such as a lightweight projection over lists:

         , B == [B] cons
         .   == [null] cons
         [1,2,3.] == [1 [2 [3 [null] cons] cons] cons]

-For projections with singular operators, we basically have two options:

-        A + B == [A] [B] plus           (infix)
-          + B ==     [B] plus           (prefix)

-In context of Awelon, I've found it useful to favor prefix operators where feasible.
-This allows a more flexible dataflow from left to right, enabling *Named Local Variables* defined in `A` to bind over the operator.
-So we either have `[1 \x x] [x] plus`, which is probably an error, or `1 \x x [x] plus`, which is what we'd expect.
-The list projection above and *Monadic Programming* below both use prefix operators.

-The cost of operators is complicated *precedence* and *associativity*.
-If we have more than two or three operators, we'll need a table to track everything.
-And we'll want those parentheses for cases that violate precedence, like `(x + x) * y`, so we might be escaping annotations (via `#(anno)` or similar).

-*Aside:* A weakness of Awelon is that we cannot *overload* words or operators.
-We can mitigate this with context-dependent projections (specialize syntax to the problem) or by targeting broadly useful intermediate data structures (free algebras, etc.).
+The cost of introducing prefix or infix operators is some need to deal with precedence and associativity, and to occasionally work around it.
+We could favor parentheses for precedence and escape our annotations (e.g. `#(trace)`).

+*Note:* Awelon cannot overload words or operators.
+In some cases, a context-dependent projection might be appropriate.
+But *Generic Programming* requires separate attention.

 ### Namespaces